StuartCox3107/street-art-at-home/README.md

 - [Cursor.cc](https://www.cursor.cc/) used to generate graffiti spray can cursor, opens in same tab, press back to return
 - [Stripe](https://stripe.com/gb) used to process credit card transactions, opens in same tab, press back to return
 - [AWS](https://aws.amazon.com/) used to store static and media files
+- [Fontawesome](https://fontawesome.com/) used for various icons across the site, opens in same tab, press back to return
+-

 ### :arrow_up:[Top of page](#top)